 Security best practices: Adhere to security best practices by securely managing and storing AWS CLI credentials, utilizing IAM roles, and implementing MFA.

-Version Compatibility: Ensure compatibility by using the latest version of the AWS CLI, staying informed about updates, and checking for any breaking changes in scripts.
+Version compatibility: Ensure compatibility by using the latest version of the AWS CLI, staying informed about updates, and checking for any breaking changes in scripts.

 Output Formatting: Optimize output formatting for scripts by selecting appropriate output options, such as JSON or table format, to enhance readability and parsing [39].